faceyspacey/extract-css-chunks-webpack-plugin/README.md

 ### What about Glamorous, Styled Components, Styled-Jsx, Aphrodite, etc?

-If you effectively use code-splitting, **Exract Css Chunks** can be a far better option than using emerging solutions like *Glamorous*, *Styled Components*, and slightly older tools like *Aphrodite*, *Glamor*, etc. We aren't fans of either rounds of tools because of several issues, but particularly because they all have a runtime overhead.
+If you effectively use code-splitting, **Extract Css Chunks** can be a far better option than using emerging solutions like *Glamorous*, *Styled Components*, and slightly older tools like *Aphrodite*, *Glamor*, etc. We aren't fans of either rounds of tools because of several issues, but particularly because they all have a runtime overhead.
 Every time your React component is rendered with those, CSS is generated and updated within the DOM.
 On the server, you're going to also see unnecessary cycles for flushing the CSS along the critical render path. *Next.js's* `styled-jsx`, by the way, doesn't even work on the server--*not so good when it comes to flash of unstyled content (FOUC).*

 The reason **Extract CSS Chunk** can be a better option is because **we also generate multiple sets of CSS based on what is actually "used",** ***but without the runtime overhead***.
 The difference is our definition of "used" is modules determined *statically* (which may not in fact be rendered) vs. what is in the "critical render path" (as is the case with the other tools).

 So yes, our CSS may be mildly larger and include unnecessary css, but our `no_css.js` bundles will be a lot smaller as they don't need to inject any styles.
-See, even though those solutions have the smallest possible CSS file size, their javascript bundles, **in order to continue to render your components styled properly on the client,** must contain the necessary CSS for all posibilities!
+See, even though those solutions have the smallest possible CSS file size, their javascript bundles, **in order to continue to render your components styled properly on the client,** must contain the necessary CSS for all possibilities!
 Those solutions serve both your entire bundle's CSS (in your javascript) **and** the CSS flushed from the critical render path.

 On top of that, those are extra packages all with a huge number of issues in their Github repos corresponding to various limitations in the CSS they generate--something that is prevented when your definition for "CSS-in-JS" is simply importing CSS files compiled as normal by powerful proven CSS-specific processors.